nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz.png
    :align: center

-In attempting to use the 'x' time series to reconstruct the state space behavior of the complete lorenz system, a lag is needed to form the embedding vector.
+In attempting to use the :math:`x` time series to reconstruct the state space behavior of the complete lorenz system, a lag is needed to form the embedding vector.
 This lag is most commonly found from the first minimum in the mutual information between the time series and a shifted version of itself.
 The first minimum in the `mutual information`_ can be thought of as jumping far enough away in the time series that new information is gained.
 A more inituitive but less commonly used procedure to finding the lag is using the first minimum in the autocorrelation.
-The mutual information calculation can be done using the `embed` class provided by skedm.
+The mutual information calculation can be done using the ``embed`` class provided by skedm.

 ::